theotziol/fuzzymind/readme.md

 ## License

-This project is licensed under LGPL 3.0.
+This project is licensed under APACHE 2.0.
 See the `LICENSE.txt` file for details.

 ## Caveats